mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 > **Note:** If you have specify `cluster`, the value for `url` is ignored.

-> **Note:** You can enable TLS for cluster mode using the `rediss` scheme in Grafana Enterprise v8.5 and later versions.
+> **Note:** You can enable TLS for cluster mode using the `rediss` scheme in Mosaicoo Enterprise v8.5 and later versions.

 ### prefix